Exposition Universelle (1889): Legacy

 Most of the buildings were on military land or city-owned park land, and they were demolished shortly after the exposition closed.
 The most notable survivor was the Eiffel Tower, which had been deliberately built on Paris city-owned land, to avoid demolition.

 The Exhibition included a building by the Paris architect Pierre-Henri Picq.
 This was an elaborate iron and glass structure decorated with ceramic tiles in a Byzantine-Egyptian-Romanesque style.
 After the exposition, the building was shipped to Fort-de-France in Martinique and reassembled there, the work being completed by 1893.
 Known as the Schœlcher Library, initially it contained the 10,000 books that Victor Schœlcher had donated to the island.
 Today, it houses over 250,000 books and an ethnographic museum, and stands as a tribute to the man it is named after who led the movement to abolish slavery in Martinique.

+A painting shown at the Exhibition depicting the 1886 Scotland-England rugby union football match drew intrigued Parisian crowds, which sports historians suggest may have helped spark the initial local interest that led to the first domestic French rugby matches in 1890.
+The work, by British artists William Overend and Lionel Smythe, is now lost.